Dental Hygiene Program

 |COM 113||Fundamentals of Speech Communications||3|

-The Sciences Division dean’s office will be responsible for the initial screening of applicants meeting minimum criteria.
 The final selection of students will be conducted by the dental hygiene program screening committee.
 Applicants will be ranked using selection criteria including experience in the field, overall prerequisite GPA, pre-requisite science GPA and other criteria established by the screening committee.
 The DH ACCUPLACER Test can be taken a maximum of three times and must have been taken within two years of applying.
 A minimum of eight hours of dental office observation must be completed within 13 months of applying.

 Dental hygiene applicants are limited to repeating program pre-requisite science courses (BIOL 223, BIOL 224, BIOL 251, and CHEM 220) once.
 This means the students will take the course for the first time, and may repeat the same course once.
 If a student enrolls in a pre-requisite science course and withdraws from course with a “W," this will be counted as one attempt.